archesproject/arches-docs/docs/developing/extension-applications/arches-controlled-lists.rst

 Installing Arches Controlled Lists
 ----------------------------------

 The **Arches Controlled Lists** extension application needs to be installed in the Python virtual environment of your Arches instance.
 Once installed, you will need to edit your Arches instance's ``settings.py`` and other files.

-The complete installation instructions can be found here: `Arches Controlled Lists README <https://github.com/archesproject/arches-controlled-lists?tab=readme-ov-file#installation>`_
+The complete installation instructions can be found here: `Arches Controlled Lists (Pypi) <https://pypi.org/project/arches-controlled-lists>`_.
+The source code repository and issue tracking is available here: `Arches Controlled Lists source code <https://github.com/archesproject/arches-controlled-lists>`_